 In our society, vehicles are an important part of our daily lives.
 When a vehicle is stolen, it is usually an expensive loss that disrupts our routines.
-The goal of the San Diego Police Department Auto Theft Unit is the reduction and prevention of vehicle thefts and to assist with the recovery of stolen vehicles and the prosecution of those that steal vehicles.
+The goal of the San Diego Police Department is the reduction and prevention of vehicle thefts and to assist with the recovery of stolen vehicles and the prosecution of those who steal vehicles.

 - Reporting Auto Theft

 - Checking Your Auto Theft Case Status

 - Failure to Return a Borrowed Car